The Plague of Doves: Reception

-At the time of its release, The Plague of Doves received many favorable reviews that often deemed it a challenging, and multilayered book.
-The novel was named a “Best Book of The Year” by The Washington Post, Chicago Tribune, San Francisco Chronicle, and The Christian Science Monitor.
+The novel was named a "Best Book of the Year" by The Washington Post, Chicago Tribune, San Francisco Chronicle, and The Christian Science Monitor.

-In a review from The New York Times, Bruce Barcott notes that Erdrich created “an often gorgeous, sometimes maddeningly opaque portrait of a community strangled by its own history.”
+In a review from The New York Times, Bruce Barcott notes that Erdrich created "an often gorgeous, sometimes maddeningly opaque portrait of a community strangled by its own history."
 In another The New York Times review, Michiko Kakutani states that Erdrich "uses several characters to narrate alternating chapters, giving us a choral story that unfolds from multiple perspectives."
-Writing for The Los Angeles Times, Brigette Frase described how "Erdrich moves seamlessly from grief to sexual ecstasy, from comedy (Mooshum’s proof of the nonexistence of hell is priceless) to tragedy, from richly layered observations of nature and human nature to magical realism.
+Writing for the Los Angeles Times, Brigette Frase described how "Erdrich moves seamlessly from grief to sexual ecstasy, from comedy (Mooshum’s proof of the nonexistence of hell is priceless) to tragedy, from richly layered observations of nature and human nature to magical realism.
 She is less storyteller than medium.
 One has the sense that voices and events pour into her and reemerge with crackling intensity, as keening music trembling between sorrow and joy."

+Awards

-Additionally, the book was also selected as a finalist for the Pulitzer Prize in 2009.
+Additionally, the book was selected as a finalist for the Pulitzer Prize for Fiction in 2009.
 In the same year, the novel also won the Anisfield-Wolf Book Award, which is awarded to books that have made a vital contribution to understanding racism and human diversity.